benzene-tech/inventory-management/README.md

-# inventory-management
+# Inventory Management

-Inventory Management Main Repository
+## Main repository for the Inventory Management Project